mab0189/Dummy_CAN_DuT/README.md

 // Install the can-utils
 sudo apt-get install can-utils

-// Modprobe is needed in the case the driver is not loaded. modprobe vcan
+// Modprobe is needed in the case the vcan driver is not loaded. modprobe vcan

 // Create a virtual CAN interface ip link add dev vcan0 type vcan

-// Bring the interface up and running ip link set vcan0 up
+// Set the interface up and running ip link set vcan0 up

 // Compile the project